FAQ's - Online Distribution

 Where can you distribute products to?

 We have several warehouses and distribution facilities located in Christchurch and Auckland.
-This means we can quickly and easily distribute our clients’ products to their customers anywhere in New Zealand and also internationally.
+This means we can quickly and easily distribute your products to your customers throughout New Zealand and around the world.

 How safe is my product?

-We pride ourselves on our ability to look after your product and treat each item as though it was our own.
-We ensure that all products are distributed using the appropriate packaging and stickers (i.e. breakable, fragile) as required.
+All our fulfilment centres feature access control and digital video surveillance.
+We pride ourselves on looking after your product as though it was our own.
+We ensure that all products are distributed using appropriate and responsible packaging and stickers (i.e. breakable, fragile) as required.
 We can work with any specific requirements needed to meet the expectations of your customers.
-In the unlikely event of any damage or loss of your products, we follow a comprehensive claims procedure which is outlined in our standard terms and conditions.
+In the unlikely event of any damage or loss of your products, we follow a simple claims procedure which is outlined in our standard terms and conditions.

 What insurance cover do we have for products stored in our warehouses?